kgabriel-hashicorp/terraform-aws-app/README.md

 ### What is the difference between a root and child module?
 * Root modules are where the infrastructures are actually applied.
-* Child modules are called into root modules
+* Child modules are called into root modules.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements